 Need help selling your car in Texas?
 Here are some quick answers

-Do I need to notarize the title in Texas?
+Do I need to notarize the title when selling my car in Texas?